-The new Code comprises 6 principles:
+The Code comprises six principles:

 Purpose and Leadership; Board Composition; Director Responsibilities; Opportunity and Risk; Remuneration, and Stakeholder Relationships and Engagement.
 This Report explains how the Society has adopted these principles.

 Principle One: Purpose and Leadership

 'An effective board promotes the purpose of an organisation and ensures that its values, strategy and culture align with that purpose'.